 Bullish vs Bearish are the driving forces of the markets.
-We are well into 2020 and the markets are (currently) extremely bullish.
+Bullish means that the market is moving in an uptrend or has short term price movement up.
+Bearish means that the market is in a downtrend or short term price movement down.
 Do you know how to profit in bull and bear markets?
 You should!
-Watch our video below to get a better understanding.
 Also, read further below to get some takeaways regarding market sentiment.
 When you look at a stock chart next time around you will be ready to protect your hard earned capital!

 The foundation of trading is built by investors, hedge funds, banks and traders who are either bullish or bearish.
 The fight between buyers and sellers forms candlesticks, patterns, support and resistance.
 But most of all…opportunity to make MONEY!